MasoudMoeini/Computer-Vison/README.md

 <br/>
 <br/>
 If you are Intereseted to run the repository locally in your pc, make sure that you have already installed  jupyter nootbook and necessary python libraries. <br/>
-1) Clone repository (Reference dataset CIFAR-10 https://www.cs.toronto.edu/~kriz/cifar.html ) already was downloaded and included in repository <br/>
+1) Clone repository (Reference dataset CIFAR-10 https://www.cs.toronto.edu/~kriz/cifar.html has already been downloaded and is accessible in repository) <br/>
 2) Run file: **IRgan.ipynb**  to extract input images from dataset for purposed GANs model.<br>
 3) Run Main file: **FinalEvaluation_Main.ipynb**<br>